asiopueo/12_Semantic-Segmentation/README.md

 ## 1. Introduction
 Fully convolutional network (FCN)

-In this project, we implement the fully convolutional network *FCN-VGG16* developed in the seminal paper by Shelhamer, Long, and Darrell, [Fully Convolutional Networks for Semantic Segmentation][1], and apply it to a subset of images from the KITTI-collection.
+In this project, we implement the fully convolutional network *FCN-VGG16* developed in the seminal paper by Shelhamer, Long, and Darrell, [Fully Convolutional Networks for Semantic Segmentation][1], and apply it to the [KITTI-Road-Dataset][2].

-The collection consists of about 289 images together with their labeled ground truth images.
+The collection consists of about 289 images together with their labeled ground truth images:

 ![](./data/data_road/training/image_2/uu_000012.png)
 ![](./data/data_road/training/gt_image_2/uu_road_000012.png)